Videoscandals: Gustavo Ponce

 Mexico City's finance chief, Gustavo Ponce, was filmed gambling at the Bellagio Hotel in Las Vegas, Nevada, USA.

 René Bejarano

 The second scandal came when René Bejarano, previously López Obrador's personal secretary, later elected to the Mexico City legislature, was videotaped accepting USD $45,000 in cash.
 The video got to the hands of Congress member Federico Döring who took it and had it shown on March 3, 2004 at Victor Trujillo's news program (which he hosted as his Brozo character).

+Subsequently, Bejarano again appeared in another video, negotiating with Ahumada the assignment of public positions in the Álvaro Obregón delegation.

+Carlos Ímaz

+The delegate of Tlalpan (a district within Mexico City), Carlos Ímaz, was also shown receiving money from Carlos Ahumada.
+A judge sentenced him to 3 years and 6 months in prison, however, the penalty was replaced by a fine of 100 thousand pesos.
+His wife at the time was Claudia Sheinbaum, who would be elected President of Mexico in 2024.